by Michael Corder (September 2016)

 Choreographer Michael Corder’s successful and highly acclaimed full-length ballet "The Snow Queen" is based on the score of "The Stone Flower" by Sergei Prokofiev, the music newly arranged by Julian Philips.
 The freely-adapted story recalls Hans Christian Andersen’s famous fairy tale.
 The creative costumes and sets designed by Mark Bailey heighten the magical atmosphere of the ballet.

-by Thierry Malandain, Thierry Malandain (November 2014)
+Premiere by Thierry Malandain (November 2016)